iced-rs/iced/README.md

 [gui_gfycat]: https://gfycat.com/gloomyweakhammerheadshark

 ## Implementation details
-Iced was originally born as part of [Coffee], a 2D game engine I am working on, as an attempt at bringing the simplicity of [Elm] and [The Elm Architecture] into Rust.
+Iced was originally born as an attempt at bringing the simplicity of [Elm] and [The Elm Architecture] into [Coffee], a 2D game engine I am working on.

 Currently, Iced builds upon
   * [`stretch`] for flexbox-based layouting.